Skip to main content

 12. Click directly into the table field label to update it from the default value if needed.

-Notes and Tips
+Notes

 • Pre-filled tables include rows by default and guide users to complete predefined rows.

-• Use Pre-filled tables when a consistent set of rows is required across all forms.
+• Use pre-filled tables when a consistent set of rows is required across all forms.

 Available Table Field Types

-There are multiple field types available within both Default & Prefilled Tables - this specifies how the user can input the information
+There are multiple field types available within both Default & Prefilled Tables - this specifies how the user can input the information.

 Type